-The Irish have also influenced other cultures and societies, and today, we have many sayings and superstitions that stem from there.
+The Irish have also influenced other cultures and societies; today, many sayings and superstitions stem from there.

-Sayings like “the luck of the Irish” are known around the world.
+Sayings like “the luck of the Irish” are known worldwide.

 However, there are far more sayings than this one — Irish proverbs that come from the motherland